All Collections

 You can easily set up an opt-in checkbox.
 From your, Shopify Settings go to Checkout.

-Afterward, scroll down to Email Marketing and select the Show a sign-up option at checkout.
+Afterward, scroll down to Marketing Options and select the Show a Sign-up option at checkout.
 Make sure to always leave the Preselect the sign-up option DISABLED.
+Enable SMS marketing consent.

 Don’t forget to hit Save to save all the changes you made.